Behold, a Trove of Baby Names No One Used Last Year

 Humphrey

 Want to keep pondering names?
-The Social Security Administration’s baby name site is worth a visit.
+The Social Security Administration’s baby-name site is worth a visit.
 There, you can plug a name in to check its popularity over time — or examine popular names for any year after 1879.
 You can even take a quiz to determine the perfect baby name, selected just for you as you learn facts about Social Security.
 Extra fun!

 *The Cut tried but couldn’t help choosing more girl names than boy names.
 This is because boy names just aren’t as good.
 Disagree with us in the comments.